4Action Nonpartisan Research Analysis

 • More than one in four new mothers with Medicaid-covered prenatal care was uninsured before pregnancy, one in five became uninsured two to six months postpartum, and one in three was uninsured in either period.
 (See Johnston et al., 2021).

-• Women with low incomes who had access to health insurance through Medicaid expansion were more likely to take a daily folic acid supplement in the month before pregnancy, report having a preconception health conversation with a healthcare provider before pregnancy, and use effective contraception methods during the postpartum period.
+• Pregnant people with low incomes who had access to health insurance through Medicaid expansion were more likely to take a daily folic acid supplement in the month before pregnancy, report having a preconception health conversation with a healthcare provider before pregnancy, and use effective contraception methods during the postpartum period.
 (See Myerson, Crawford, & Wherry, 2020).

 • About 1 in 5 uninsured new mothers reported at least one unmet need for medical care because of cost in the past year, and over half were very worried about paying their medical bills.
 Moreover, about one-third of new mothers who lost Medicaid and became uninsured were recovering from a cesarean section, and just over one-quarter reported being depressed sometimes, often, or always in the months after giving birth.
 (See McMorrow et al., 2020).